QuantozTechnology/qbs-white-label-app/mobile/README.md

 When you will create builds using Expo Application Services (EAS), the env variables used will be the ones stores in the Secrets sections in your Expo account.
 Our recommendation is the following:

-- Use the `.envrc` file locally as explained above
+- Use the different env files locally, as explained above
-- Run `eas secret:push` to upload these variables to Expo, so that they can be used for the builds.
+- Run `eas secret:push --scope project --env-file /path/to/file/you/fill` to upload these variables to Expo, so that they can be used for the builds.
+Note that you need to upload both the ones in `.env.production.local` and `.env.local` for it to work.

-> Note: the `APP_ENV` variable should be set to `production` on Expo Secrets, so that it would build the app for production by default.

 ### Release the app